Accessibility statement

 Biography

-Chenlan shares research interests in investigating the labour market policy and social security schemes with a focus on the East Asia.
-Besides, she conducts comparative social policy analysis for informing policy design, implementation, and learning.
+With a focus in the East Asian context, Chenlan is interested in investigating the labour market policy and social security schemes.
+She conducts comparative social policy analysis for informing policy design, implementation, and learning.
 Chenlan mainly employs the qualitative research method.
-In her PhD study, Chenlan expects to examines the functioning of labour market policies in China for improving the employment quality.
+In her PhD study, Chenlan expects to examine the functioning of labour market policies in China for preparing people for decent work.

 Prior to her PhD study, Chenlan completed the BA (Hons) in Education at the University of Birmingham, UK.
-Then, she graduated from the MSocSci in Comparative Social Policy from Lingnan University, Hong Kong.
+Then, she obtained the MSocSci in Comparative Social Policy from Lingnan University, Hong Kong.
 During the master study, Chenlan conducted a comparative qualitative analysis on labour market policies in Greater China to interpret convergences and divergences of policy ideas and design.
-After the graduation from the master programme, Chenlan worked as a research assistant in Lingnan University, Hong Kong.
+Chenlan worked as a research assistant in Lingnan University, Hong Kong, before her PhD study.

 Publications